Rich-Sec/POCSRF/README.md

 **Notes**

-Requires python3 to run, binaries are available for:
+Minimum version of python required is Python3 (Python 3.8 used to develop), binaries are available for:

    - Linux amd64-x86_64
    - More coming